AHalic/decentralized_federated_system/README.md

 ```sh
 docker compose up
 ```
 The broker will be avaible on port `1883`.
+This is important because it changes the max packet size limit, and without it the weights can't be sent via message.

 ### Execution